WESTERN AUSTRALIA SOUTHWEST 13 days

 DAY 9

-• En route stop at the Valley of the Giants - Tree Top walk.
+• 🌄 Depart at sunrise.
+First stop is at the Valley of the Giants - Tree Top walk.

-• Explore Willams Bay National Park - known for its bright green waters and large granite rocks.
+• Continue to Willams Bay National Park - known for its bright green waters and large granite rocks.
 You can often see whales, dolphins, and seals nearby.

 • Overnight: Denmark